What is critical illness cover?

 Protection insurance policies, such as income protection, life insurance and critical illness cover, have a high percentage of claims pay-outs.
 Insurers have to make their claims data publically available, which is worth taking a look over when deciding which provider to go for.

-The ABI found that in 2017, a record £5 billion was paid to British households.
+The ABI found that in 2017, a record £5bn was paid to British households.
 The data below, taken from the same report from ABI, shows the number of claims made in the same year and how many of them were successfully paid out.

 Number of claims paid